 A regular fitness routine is essential to the body’s overall health.
 Go PRO today for access to personal trainers, workout plans, workout trackers, and more!

 What Does Glutamic Acid Do for the Body?

 Similar to free form glutamine, glutamic acid is a building block for protein in the human body.
 Glutamic acid also is an important neurotransmitter that is needed greatly within the central nervous system.
 Once a person consumes protein and it cycles down through the digestive system in order to become ingested, glutamic acid is unleashed to work throughout the body.

 However, if a person never received glutamic acid from the proteins that they consumed, they could still get the necessary protein building blocks from other amino acids that are filtered throughout the body.
 Through its metabolic properties, the brain is said to also be able to produce glutamic acid naturally.

 The other kind of glutamic acid is called MSG, which is a type of glutamic acid that is produced outside of the human or animal body rather than within it.
 When the glutamic acid is not produced within the body, it is not as pure.
-The glutamic acid is unprocessed.
+Glutamic acid is unprocessed.